BAC Lightning F6

 lower view lightning trumpeter 1/72

-This completed the model and the overall looks for me are pleasing.
+This completed the model and corrected it now looks better.

 The upper wing tanks were fitted as well as this is a very special feature of the Lightning.